will-richards-ii/fractal-mapper/README.md

 - Environment variables
 - Terminal command arguments
 - API calls

+Modular settings make this tool more neutral in how you choose to use it and basic on project needs.
+Two major categories of modules exist:
+- Categories
+- Source code languages

+Combinations of configuration and modules together make a mode.

+A configuration may specify to focus on only a specific mode, do the modes in sequence or do the modes in parallel.

 ### Running
 The factal mapper may be run through three methods: